M64GitHub/libtsprites/README.md

 anything "character-based" like strings or shapes of ASCII/UTF-8 characters only in Y-steps of 2.

-A special case: Wth a bit of trickery, also completely smooth (almost pixelwise) movements of 2 stacked blocks ('█') can be achieved: in 1/8 fraction steps of a characters dimension.
+A special case: with a bit of trickery, also completely smooth (almost pixelwise) movements of 2 stacked blocks ('█') can be achieved: in 1/8 fraction steps of a characters dimension.
 Those "double blocks" are called `soft-blocks`.
 They can be smoothly moved only: in either the X- or the Y-coordinate, not